 Room Reverberation Time (RT60) Estimator

-Predict how long sound lingers in a room by combining dimensions with surface absorption.
-Enter the length, width, height, an average absorption coefficient, and choose Sabine (0) or Eyring (1) to calculate RT60 in seconds.
+Predict how long sound lingers in a room by combining volume, surface area, and absorption.
+Enter dimensions, a weighted average absorption coefficient, and choose Sabine (0) or Eyring (1) to estimate RT60 in seconds.

 Examples